aydinnrz/news_app/README.md

 # News Application
-A clean architecture Android news application with Kotlin, MVVM and paging3.
+An Android news application with Kotlin, MVVM and paging3.

 # Project Information